-A practical “agent boundary” policy
+A workable “agent boundary” policy

 | Approach | Best for | Typical throughput gain | Primary risk |